Yuan-Meng/personal_website/content/posts/causality.md

 # "Regress It Out"

-Continuing with the regression idea, we can statistically control for **confounders** (a rough but somewhat inaccurate definition: factors that also affect the outcome) by regressing them out.
-Say DoorDash wanna know if paying extra money to Dashers during peak hours would increase how many hours they work, we can include **potential confounders that could lead to peak hours** in the same model, **such as bad weather or holidays**, and look at the partial slope of incentive with "all else being held the same".
-If it's much steeper than a horizontal line, then we may claim that incentive stipulates supply.
+Continuing with the regression idea, we can statistically control for **confounders** (a fast and loose definition: factors that also affect the outcome) by regressing them out.
+Say DoorDash wanna know if paying extra money to Dashers during peak hours would increase how many hours they work; we can include **potential confounders that may lead to peak hours** in the same model, **such as bad weather or holidays**, and examine the partial slope of incentive with "all else being held the same".
+If it's much steeper than a horizontal line, we may claim that incentive stipulates supply.

 {{< figure src="https://doordash.engineering/wp-content/uploads/2021/06/image3-1.png" width="550" caption="The relationship between Dasher incentive and expected Dasher hours during peak hours could be confounded by holidays, meal time, bad weather, etc. that can lead to peak hours (see [DoorDash engineering blog](https://doordash.engineering/2021/06/29/managing-supply-and-demand-balance-through-machine-learning/))">}}